Providing Reception Services

 • Euthanasia’s

-Some veterinary practices are open 24 hours, but they only have non-emergency appointments up until 6 pm during the week and 4 pm on weekends, some businesses do not operate 24 hours, these will normally start at 8.30 and will close their doors at 7.30 pm, they have a policy of all after-hours emergency will be referred to the 24-Hour emergency centres.
+Some veterinary practices are open 24 hours, but they only have non-emergency appointments up until 6 pm during the week and 4 pm on weekends.
+Some businesses do not operate 24 hours; these will normally start at 8.30 and will close their doors at 7.30 pm; they have a policy that all after-hours emergencies will be referred to the 24-hour emergency centres.
 So, as you can see, these businesses need to have their schedule organised.

 Some animal care facilities are open for 16 hours but have a staff member on duty for 24 hours.